MINISTRY-of-CODES/Study_With_Us/README.md

 >
 >Interest Field       : Robotics| Computer Vision | Machine Learning | Deep Learning | Data Science
 >
->Contact: I rather not tell you but i still have to provide email for work (AIT2302010@xmu.edu.my)
+>Contact              : I rather not tell you but i still have to provide email for work (AIT2302010@xmu.edu.my)

 -----------------------------------------------------